foxmask/django-th/README.rst

 Django Trigger Happy
 ====================

+Automatically share data between popular services you use on the web.
-it is a IFTTT like service which will fire action when events occur elsewhere on the web instead of giving your credentials to external service like IFTTT, you can now become the owner of yours !
+And instead of giving your credentials to them, become the owner of yours !

 For example a new RSS item is published, django-trigger-happy will be able to automatically create a note on your Evernote account or create a bookmark to